Top 10 Things To Do in St Osyth

 Dogs are welcome at Howlands, as long as they’re well-mannered and kept on a lead.
 You’ll find plenty of other animals around too, including sheep and cattle grazing – as well as birds like skylarks, reed warblers and lapwings.

-Howlands is 2.8 miles from The Orchards.
+Howlands is 2.8 miles from Orchards.

 Point Clear Bay